The next time you need a fragrant citrus kick for your salads, grilled fish or stews, skip the fridge and reach for your pantry.

 Chefs like Ottolenghi have been trying for years to bring dried limes out of the home kitchens of Middle Eastern family kitchens and into the mainstream.
 So what exactly are they and how do you use it?

 What are black dried limes?

-Black limes are essentially fresh limes that are boiled in salt water (which means they are briefly scalded in boiling water before being plunged into freezing water) and left to dry until they're rock hard, resulting in golf size, brown to black coloured balls with a brittle texture that easily yields itself to a grinder.
+Black limes are essentially fresh limes that are blanched in salt water (which means they are briefly scalded in boiling water before being plunged into freezing water) and left to dry until they're rock hard, resulting in golf size, brown to black coloured balls with a brittle texture that easily yields itself to a grinder.
 While traditionally sun-dried on banana-leaf mats, black limes can also be made in an oven or dehydrator.
 Dried limes will probably take around two days to make in the oven, but the result can be stored for up to two years.
 You know the lime is done if it is light and feels hollow.

-Also referred to as ‘limu omani’ (‘Omani’ because it was first developed on Oman), dried limes are an essential flavouring ingredient in the cuisines of Iran, Iraq, and other Gulf States.
+Dried limes are also referred to as ‘limu Omani’ (‘Omani’ because it was first developed on Oman) and are an essential flavouring ingredient in the cuisines of Iran, Iraq, and other Gulf States.
 They were originally obtained in this region by leaving the limes to dry on the trees instead of harvesting them.

 This simple ingredient has the potential to transform a whole range of dishes with just a small pinch.